-Every February, the school-based health care community celebrates National School-Based Health Care Awareness Month—an opportunity to recognize our success and raise awareness about how school-based health centers (SBHCs) are revolutionizing the way children and adolescents access health care services.
+In February, the traditional awareness month for our field, we celebrate our successes and raise awareness about how school-based health centers (SBHCs) revolutionize the way children and adolescents access health care services.

 We want to hear from you!
-What did you do for awareness month?
-Submit your story in the form below, and don’t forget to include pictures!
+Tell us (or show us!) what you did for awareness month.
+Email your story to us (email@example.com), and remember to include pictures!
 With your permission, we’ll use your story for future blogs and social media posts.